spiderwebrobot/prose/panorama.md

 </div>
 ```

 The good news, the Translate Y technique seems to work as expected.
-The bad news, the Translate X technique doesn’t move the scene at all ([🤔](https://codepen.io/spiderwebrobot/pen/GRwNzNR)).
+The bad news, the Translate X technique doesn’t move the scene at all ([🤔](https://cdpn.io/pen/debug/GRwNzNR)).
 So if you only need to move a scene up and down, then by all means optimize!
 Otherwise, using 3 HTML elements will give you the flexibilty of moving up, down, and side to side.

 ## Improvements

 I had fun working on this project.
 I don’t know how useful these techniques are, but they can definitely be improved.
 Adding some curves to the linear movements would be a good start.
 This would allow for more visual coverage of a scene.
-That being said, we’d probably have to switch from [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions) to [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations) to support changes in direction.
+That being said, you’d probably have to switch from [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions) to [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations) to support changes in direction.

 There are some advantages to using CSS animations, including the ability to **pause** and **reverse** movements.
 Here is an example of how the *translate-element* could be refactored: